Teenage Mutant Ninja Turtles 1987/Pokemon

 "I had the same thoughts," Barney said.
 "And yes, I was able to do a lot of good by working undercover.
 But eventually that road has only one way out.
 Sooner or later something happens that forces you to reveal your position and it can very well end with your death.
 It almost did for me."

 James cringed.
 "Well, that's something I'm trying to avoid."

 "Do Jessie and Meowth want to leave?"
 Baxter asked.

 "We're all considering it, at least," James said.
 "But I absolutely don't want to go home!
 Since I'm still a minor, I could be sent back if I try to do any honest work.
-That's the main reason I agreed to go into Team Rocket with Jessie.
-There didn't seem to be any other road open to us."
+That's the main reason I went into Team Rocket."
 He shuddered.
 "I can't go back there.
 I can't!
 The girl they insist I marry is the most controlling, vicious, abusive person I've ever known!
 She was using a whip on me and having her Vileplume knock me out every few minutes!"

 Baxter stared at him in disbelief.
 "That's horrible!" he cried, even though he didn't know what a Vileplume was.

 "So none of the girls your parents tried to set you up with were like that?"
 James wondered.